Best Film for the Nikon FA

 - Use a Mail Order Photo Lab

 - Pharmacy or Big Box Store

-Black & white film is much less complicated to develop yourself.
-Developer temperature and development times are not as crucial to do correctly with black & white films as time and temperatures are for color negative or transparency film.
+Black & white film is significantly easier to process.
+Chemical temperature and time are not as critical to do correctly with black and white film as they are for slide or color negative.